-As already mentioned, the Middleware is responsible for implementing the IIoT policies (e.g., application requirements in terms of delay, minimum throughput, packet error rate tolerances, etc.), defined with Patterns, through its various technological building blocks.
-WP3 building blocks are designed and developed in separate tasks, and their integration is performed in T3.5.
+As already mentioned, the Middleware is responsible for implementing the IIoT policies (e.g., application requirements in terms of delay, minimum throughput, packet error rate tolerances, etc.), defined with Patterns, with its various frameworks.
+WP3 frameworks are designed and developed in separate tasks, and their integration is performed in T3.5.
 The SEMIoTICS use cases leverage these frameworks via their APIs to implement advanced functionalities; please refer to deliverable D2.5 for the full API diagram with all supported APIs from SEMIoTICS architectural components and frameworks.
 Figure 1 above shows these frameworks along with the respective use cases that leverage their functionalities and APIs.
 In more detail, these include:

 - The SDN framework is responsible for network programmability and network virtualization.
 Its APIs allow the implementation of Virtual Tenant Networks (VTNs), traffic steering via SFCs and QoS provisioning via traffic shaping and prioritization of critical services.
 The SDN APIs are leveraged in Use Case 1 for QoS provisioning in critical infrastructure monitoring, in a wind park scenario. - The NFV framework is responsible for the virtualization and orchestration of the Compute and Storage infrastructure.
 IIoT applications are implemented as chains of VNFs that can be managed by the NFV Orchestrator.
 NFV APIs allow individual VNFs can be scaled-out to meet increased demand via load balancing, optimally placed and migrated at edge or cloud hypervisors to meet latency requirements.
 NFV is leveraged in UC2 and UC3 to implement local/edge clouds at customer premises which can host VNFs that implement latency critical functions, that have to be deployed on-site.
-Specifically, in UC2 VNFs implement security functions (i.e., a virtualized firewall and a DPI) for the healthcare use-case, while in UC3 VNFs are leveraged for sensor value aggregation, correlation and visualization. - The network-level Semantic Interoperability provisions are leveraged across the board in SEMIoTICS, and are present in all Use Cases.
-The corresponding APIs allow the automated discovery and bootstrapping of SEMIoTICS field devices, greatly simplifying device commissioning.
-Furthermore, brownfield (i.e., legacy) devices leverage the Semantic Mapping APIs for interoperability with the SEMIoTICS infrastructure. - Finally, the SPDI Pattern-driven reasoning, enabled by Pattern Engines deployed at all layers of the IIoT infrastructure and which leverage the pattern language (see deliverables D4.1 and D4.8) to define properties for the connection between the NFV Management and Orchestration components and the NFV Infrastructure.
+Specifically, in UC2 VNFs implement security functions (i.e., a virtualized firewall and a DPI) for the healthcare use-case, while in UC3 VNFs are leveraged for sensor value aggregation, correlation and visualization.

+- The Semantic Interoperability framework is leveraged across the board in SEMIoTICS, and is present in all Use Cases.
+Its APIs allow the automated discovery and bootstrapping of SEMIoTICS field devices, greatly simplifying device commissioning.
+Furthermore, brownfield (i.e., legacy) devices leverage the Semantic Mapping APIs for interoperability with the SEMIoTICS infrastructure. - Finally, the SPDI Pattern-driven reasoning, enabled by Pattern Engines deployed at all layers of the IIoT infrastructure and which leverage the pattern language (see deliverable D4.1) to define properties for the connection between the NFV Management and Orchestration components and the NFV Infrastructure.
 With regard to network-level interfacing with SEMIoTICS, the pattern language defines and enforces (via the Pattern Engine) mechanisms that guarantee the establishment of E2E connectivity between different types of devices (e.g. SARA hubs, sensors, backend servers), actors (e.g. human operators, applications) and interaction types (e.g. maintenance, medical staff, simple user/patient), while monitoring that certain SPDI (and, additionally, QoS) properties are maintained.
 Due to its central role in SEMIoTICS, Pattern Engines are deployed in all use cases.

-All aforementioned frameworks and APIs are deployed at the SEMIoTICS integration testbed, which is detailed in Section 5, to be tested and evaluated.
+All aforementioned frameworks and APIs are deployed at the SEMIOTICS integration testbed, which is detailed in Section 5, to be tested and evaluated.

-2.2 SEMIoTICS Implementation process
+2.2 SEMIOTICS Implementation process

-In SEMIOTICS, T3.5 is the main implementation task of WP3, which delivers the SEMIOTICS Middleware in incremental releases.
+In SEMIoTICS, T3.5 is the main implementation task of WP3, which will deliver the SEMIoTICS Middleware in incremental releases.
 In the following sections, the software development and release processes are defined.